-The pier and two mooring buoys are privately owned and maintained and facilitate recreational boating.
-Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
+The subject facilities are privately owned and maintained by the Applicant.
+The facilities are used for recreational boating.
+Recreational boating is a water dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, § 6503.5.)
+The subject facilities are located directly lakeward of the upland property and occupy a relatively small area of the lake.
+The public may traverse under the pier to facilitate access along the shoreline.
+The proposed lease will not interfere with navigation and does not substantially interfere with any Public Trust needs at this time or the foreseeable future.
 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-Upon termination of the lease, the lessee may be required to remove all improvements from state land and restore the lease premises to their original condition.
+Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.

 The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
 The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.